Vodafone to join with Three to create UK mobile giant

 The firms plan to merge their UK-based operations, giving them around 27 million customers and making it the biggest mobile network in the UK.

-The deal hasn't yet been approved by regulators, which will look at whether it will push up customer prices.
+The deal it yet to be approved by regulators, which will look at whether it will push up customer prices.

 The Vodafone and Three merger will take their combined market share past Virgin Media O2.